Nicolas-Giacomelli/Nicolas-Giacomelli/README.md

-- 👋 Hi, I’m @Nic-dot but you also can call me Nico
+- 👋 Hi, I’m Nicolas Giacomelli but you also can call me Nico
 - 👀 I’m interested in Python dev, data science, AI and robotics
 - 🌱 I’m currently learning Python and Data Science
 - 💞️ I’m looking to collaborate on Python Projects for Manufacture, Business inteligence and artificial inteligence